AngieLuts/Workshop2/test.md

 + **git clone** - cloning some repository
 + **git pull** - pulling updates from  gitHub
 + **git push** - pushing updates to gitHub

+#### Forking

+We create a our fork from the needed rep on the gitHub We clone our version
+Create a separate branch with our suggested changes Make all the corrections and changes only on this branch Push all these changes onto your account @gitHub
+On github you will see a button "pull request" which allows you to send a request to the project owner asking to accept your suggested changes.